 - The butterfly shaped thyroid gland is abilobed gland located below the larynx on each side of upper trachea.
 It is the largest endocrine gland in the body.
 Its two lateral lobes are connected by a median tissue mass called isthmus.
 Each lobe is made up of many lobules .The lobules consist of follicles called acini (acinus in singular).
 Each acinus is lined with glandular, cuboidal or squamous epithelial cells.
 Thelumen of acinus is filled with colloid, a thick glycoprotein mixture consisting of thyroglobulin molecules. - Hormones of the thyroid gland are often called the major metabolic hormones.
-The follicular cells of thyroid gland secrete two hormones namely triiodothyronine (T3) and thyroxine or tetra- iodothyronine (T4).
+The follicular cells of thyroid gland secrete two hormones namely tri-iodothyronine (T3) and thyroxine or tetra- iodothyronine (T4).
 The parafollicular cells or 'C' cells of thyroid gland secrete a hormone called thyrocalcitonin.
 Iodine is essential for the normal synthesis of thyroid hormones.
 Thyroid releasing hormone from the hypothalamus stimulates the adenohypophysis to secrete TSH, which inturn stimulates the thyroid gland tosecrete the thyroid hormones.
-Thyroid hormones show a negative feedback effect on the hypothalamus and pituitary (Figure11.
+Thyroid hormones.
+Thyroid hormones and pituitary (Figure11.
 4).